 Singita Ebony Lodge was the first property to be constructed by the world-renowned Singita collection.
 Today this company owns and operates a superb selection of camps and lodges across the Serengeti, Kruger National Park, Zimbabwe’s Gonarezhou, and more.
 Its name means Place of Miracles, and Singita’s principal aim is to provide eco-conscious accommodation while conserving the local wildlife and empowering local communities.
 Ebony has received a TripAdvisor Certificate of Excellence!
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, twice-daily game drives, safari walks, transfers between the lodge and Singita’s airstrip, and a laundry service.
 The lodge is open all year round.
+There’s no minimum age requirement, but families with children aged under 10 years must book a family suite.

 ACCESS & LOCATION: